Book Review of “The Lovely Bones” by Alice Sebold.

 In short, this is a masterpiece novel – one with sensitivity, emotion, and mystery all wrapped up in a magical package that couldn’t feel more real.
 This book deserves a full five stars out of five, and I’m totally recommending it with all my heart.
 However, I can’t say that this is going to appeal to those manly-men who feel too macho for this type of book.
 That’s unfortunate, since I feel that anyone who has ever lost a loved one should consider this as required reading.
 Sure, it could make you cry – and I certainly did, especially at the end – but a real man shouldn’t be ashamed of that, especially with this book.

-The Lovely Bones by Alice Sebold is available in paperback, hardcover and CD-Audio from the Book Depository (free shipping worldwide), as an from iTunes (iBook or audiobook), from Kobo-Walmart (ebooks or audiobooks), Barnes & Noble, Amazon, eBooks.com, new or used from Better World Books, or Alibris, or from an IndieBound store near you.
+The Lovely Bones by Alice Sebold is available (via these affiliate links) in paperback, hardcover and CD-Audio from the Book Depository (free shipping worldwide), as an from iTunes (iBook or audiobook), from Kobo-Walmart (ebooks or audiobooks), Barnes & Noble, Amazon, eBooks.com, new or used from Better World Books, or Alibris, or from an IndieBound store near you.
 (This is a vastly revised version of a review that originally under my username TheChocolateLady on the now defunct Dooyoo.)